REALWorld Law

 Belgium

 If a building is constructed without the necessary permit, the landowner risks criminal prosecution and possibly an order to demolish the building.
 For refurbishment works, a permit is not always necessary.
-An integrated environmental permit is only necessary when these works are not qualified as “normal maintenance works”, for example, works regarding “constructive elements” of the building are not maintenance works.
+An integrated environmental permit is only necessary when these works involve ‘constructive elements’ of the building.

 In the Walloon Region, the Code for Territorial Development provides for a very similar regime to the Brussels Capital Region.
 The rules regarding the application for a permit and the sanction regime and refurbishment works are practically the same.
-Maintenance works generally only require a permit when they affect the structure of the building, its volume or “architectural aspects” of the building.
+Maintenance works generally only require a permit when they affect the structure of the building, its volume or ‘architectural aspects’ of the building.